github/docs/content/actions/learn-github-actions/migrating-from-gitlab-cicd-to-github-actions.md

 ### Dependencies between Jobs

-Both GitLab and {% data variables.product.prodname_actions %} allow you to set dependencies for a job.
-In both systems, jobs run in parallel by default, but job dependencies can be specified explicitly with the `needs` key.
-GitLab also has a concept of `stages`, where jobs in a stage run concurrently, but the next stage will kick in once all the jobs in the previous stage has completed.
-You can easily recreate this scenario in GitHub Actions with the `needs` keys.
+Both GitLab CI/CD and {% data variables.product.prodname_actions %} allow you to set dependencies for a job.
+In both systems, jobs run in parallel by default, but job dependencies in {% data variables.product.prodname_actions %} can be specified explicitly with the `needs` key.
+GitLab CI/CD also has a concept of `stages`, where jobs in a stage run concurrently, but the next stage will start when all the jobs in the previous stage have completed.
+You can recreate this scenario in {% data variables.product.prodname_actions %} with the `needs` key.

 Below is an example of the syntax for each system.
-The workflows start with two jobs named `build_a` and `build_b`, and when these jobs complete, another job called `test_ab` will run.
-Finally, when this job complete, the job `deploy` will run.
+The workflows start with two jobs named `build_a` and `build_b` running in parallel, and when those jobs complete, another job called `test_ab` will run.
+Finally, when `test_ab` completes, the `deploy_ab` job will run.

 <table class="d-block">
 <tr>
 <th>
-GitLab
+GitLab CI/CD
 </th>
 <th>
 {% data variables.product.prodname_actions %}